No talk about robotic vacuums should be complete without mentioning Roomba.

 For cleaning both bare floor and carpet, it utilizes counter rotating brushes – a bristled and squeegee type that work together to agitate and pick up dirt.

-It does not have the HEPA filtration that the more expensive Roombas have but we’re taking about a price difference upwards of $400 which is significant but unless you suffer from a condition like asthma, this shouldn’t be a big deal to you.
+It does not have the HEPA filtration that the more expensive Roombas have.
+But we’re taking about a price difference upwards of $400.
+This is significant but unless you suffer from a condition like asthma, it shouldn’t be a big deal to you.

 For containment, it comes with a one virtual wall that acts, well, like a wall and virtually blocks the path of the robot from going in areas that are off limits.

-iRobot says that this robot cannot clean multiple rooms actually it could but efficiency suffers and the potential for it going back to the charging base goes down the more room it cleans.
+iRobot says that the 650 cannot clean multiple rooms but in reality it can.
+Efficiency will suffer and the chances of it going back to the charging base drops significantly.

 This variant has the features found in the 980 while retaining the same navigation found in the older 650.

 You may be wondering why I’m not recommending the cheaper 700 series.

 One big reason would be the warranty.
 Roomba has discontinued production and the ones that are on sale are from the last production cycle.